ava-labs/avalanche-docs/docs/apis/avalanchego/apis/subnet-evm.md

 ## eth_getChainConfig

-`eth_getChainConfig` returns chain config with parsed upgrade bytes.
+`eth_getChainConfig` returns the Chain Config of the blockchain.
 This API is enabled by default with `internal-blockchain` namespace.

+This API exists on the C-Chain as well, but in addition to the normal Chain Config returned by the C-Chain `eth_getChainConfig` on subnet-evm additionally returns the upgrade config, which specifies network upgrades activated after the genesis.
 **Signature**

 ```sh